Zezinho11/Zezinho11/README.md

 ## Hi there 👋

-My name is José Suzuki, I'm from Brazil.
-I hold a Technologist degree in Systems Analysis and Development and I'm an aspiring junior developer looking to break into the tech industry.
-I'm currently pursuing a specialization course in Web Development.
+My name is José Suzuki, a brasilian junior developer with a degree in Systems Analysis and Development.
+Currently pursuing a Web Development specialization and looking to break into the tech industry.

 <p>Check out my repositories:</p>